 Euro is the official currency of Ireland.
 Its currency symbol is €, EUR.

-Dublin, capital of the Republic of Ireland situated on the eastern side of the island.
+Dublin is the capital of the Republic of Ireland situated on the eastern side of the island.

 English and Irish are the official languages of Ireland.